Rzyczu/categories_game/README.md

-# Categories (Państwa–Miasta) — LAN Multiplayer in Java
+# Categories (PL: Państwa–Miasta) — LAN Multiplayer in Java

 A lightweight LAN multiplayer implementation of the classic **Categories** (pl. *Państwa–Miasta*) game, built in **Java** with a simple **JavaFX** GUI and a **TCP** server.
 Players connect over a local network, get a random starting letter, and race to submit valid answers in several categories.
 Answers are validated against an on‑disk **SQLite** dictionary.